berops/claudie/docs/claudie-workflow/claudie-workflox.md

 ## Scheduler
-Scheduler creates desired state of the infra based on the manifest state.
+Scheduler creates desired state of the infra based on the manifest taken from the config received from Context-box.

+Scheduler also monitors health of the current infra and manages any operations based on it, e.g. replacement of broken node, etc. *[work in progress]*

 ### API
 ```